Wang Laboratories: From Custom Systems to Computers

 The WEDILOG differntial analyser used vacuum tubes and magnetic core technology (not in the traditional magnetic core memory sense, but as logic elements such as shift registers) in its implementation.
 600 tubes, 200 semiconductor diodes, and 550 magnetic core elements made up the basic machine, which consumed three standard 19-inch relay racks.
 The analyzer was programmed by use of patch cables that interconnected the various parts together in much the same way that analog computers were constructed.
 In this sense, the analyzer was programmable by how it was wired, not by a list of instructions.
 The calculating elements of the WEDILOG operated on five-digit decimal numbers, with a range of -1.00000 to +1.00000.
 Input could come from any number of sources, depending on how the machine was wired, and output could be directed to a plotter, electrified typewriter, chart recorder, IBM punched card equipment, or other types of recording equipment.
 The projected sales price for the base digital differential analyzer was $20,000.

-It isn't clear if more than just the prototype WEDILOG analyzer was produced.
+It isn't clear how many WEDILOG systems Wang produced and/or sold.
 The only references that have been found thus far for the WEDILOG analyzer occur in a report on the state of the digital computing industry commissioned by the Army Ballistics Research Laboratory in 1955, which indicates that only the one machine had been built as a prototype.
 However, this report was written likely very close to the time the machine was introduced, and thus, there hadn't been much time for the machine to have exposure to the marketplace.

 By 1960, the continuing refinement of digital computing technology, and the development of miniaturized components such as the transistor, began to change the face of the world of electronics, setting the stage for the beginning of the electronic calculator revolution.
 In 1961, a cooperative effort between two English companies, Sumlock Comptometer and Bell Punch, leading to the introduction of the Anita Mark VIII Thyratron tube-based electronic calculator.
 By 1965, the realm of electronic calculator technology had expanded greatly, with many companies world-wide realizing the value of bringing personal electronic calculating machines to an eager market.
 In the United States, Friden had introduced their very successful all-transistor EC-130 calculator in '63.
 Mathatronics Inc., had debuted their amazing and revolutionary Mathatron stored-program programmable desktop printing calculators in '64, and, at about the same time, Wyle Laboratories had introduced their magnetic drum memory-based WS-01 Scientific calculator.
 Wang Laboratories entered into the calculator market in early '65 when they introduced the transistorized LOCI-2.
 In Europe, Italy's Olivetti had introduced the astoundingly advanced and successful Olivetti Programma 101, and IME (Industria Macchine Elettroniche) was marketing their very capable transistorized calculators.
 Germany's Olympia Werke, A.G., had begun marketing transistorized electronic calculators in Europe, also manufacturing subtle variations of their designs for U.S. mechanical calculator maker Monroe, for sale into the U.S. market.
 In Japan, a great deal of development was going on, with Oi Electric marketing their short-lived Parametron-based Aleph Zero calculator.
 Sharp had their first electronic calculator, the Compet 10, on the market, while Casio, Sony, and Canon were close to introducing their own electronic calculator designs.